-(35) Counselor--An individual qualified under Medicare standards to provide counseling services, including bereavement, dietary, spiritual, and other counseling services to both the client and the family.
+(36) Counselor--An individual qualified under Medicare standards to provide counseling services, including bereavement, dietary, spiritual, and other counseling services to both the client and the family.

-(36) DADS--HHSC.

 (37) Day--Any reference to a day means a calendar day, unless otherwise specified in the text.
 A calendar day includes weekends and holidays.

 (38) Deficiency--A finding of noncompliance with federal requirements resulting from a survey.